Publish @ UPEI

 Publish at UPEI highlights the various services the Robertson Library and UPEI provide in facilitating the process of scholarly publishing and knowledge dissemination in general.

 In 2012 UPEI's Senate passed an open access policy, which encourages University staff and students to deposit their scholarly work in the institution's research database, IslandScholar.
 UPEI is committed to supporting an open access foundation that recognizes the importance of equitable and open access to the world's scholarly literature via IslandScholar and related initiatives.
 Some of these services are listed below.
-If you would like to learn more about Open Access and the services the Robertson Library provides, please contact Donald Moses.
+If you would like to learn more about Open Access and the services the Robertson Library provides, please contact Donald Moses or Dawn Hooper.